How to Make Tahini

-Using unhulled sesame seeds to make tahini will give you a thicker end product with a texture like that of peanut butter.
+Using unhulled sesame seeds will give you a thicker end product with a texture like that of peanut butter.
 This type of tahini is considered to be healthier and, because of its thickness, it is often called sesame paste.

 Why Does Tahini Sometimes Taste Bitter?

-Unhulled tahini can sometimes taste bitter as the seed coats have a bit of a bitter taste.
+Tahini made from unhulled sesame seeds can sometimes taste bitter as the sesame seed coats have a bit of a bitter taste.
 Most people don’t mind this flavor, but it can be off-putting to some.
 Use hulled sesame seeds if you want to make sure that you don’t experience any bitterness.

-If you are going to eat your tahini within a few days, it’s fine to keep it out on the counter.
+If you are going to eat it within a few days, it’s fine to keep your tahini out on the counter.
 However, if you plan to keep it around for a few weeks or longer, it is best to store it in the refrigerator.

 Can You Use Black Sesame Seeds?

 Yes!
 You can follow the same recipe instructions below using black sesame seeds to make a tahini that is black in appearance.